evolvingstuff/MetaList/README.md

 # MetaList

-MetaList is a personal knowledge management web app that is tightly integrated with an LLM chat interface.
+MetaList is a personal knowledge management web app that is tightly integrated with an LLM chat interface with RAG.

-Some examples of chat interactions:
+Some examples of RAG/chat interactions:

 ![chat example 1](docs/chat-example-1.png)